peppedilillo/grb-trigger-algorithms/README.md

 `conda remove -n grb-trigger-algorithms --all`

-## Bibliography
+## Bibliography and credits

-The paper this repo buils on has yet to be published.
-I will update with a link as soon as we have it or a preprint out.

-* Dilillo, G., et al. "Gamma-ray burst detection using Poisson-FOCuS and other trigger algorithms." _manuscript submitted for publication_ (2023).
+The FOCuS algorithm was first devised by Gaetano Romano, Idris Eckley, Paul Fearnhead and Guillem Rigaill.
+The initial design was unconcerned with data from space detectors or, to my knowledge, count data in general.
+This is the bibliographic entry for Gaetano's paper, make sure to check it out!

+* _Romano, Gaetano, et al. "Fast online changepoint detection via functional pruning CUSUM statistics."
+Journal of Machine Learning Research 24 (2023): 1-36._

+Kes Ward succeeded in generalizing the FOCuS's algorithm to count data and developed the first python implementation of Poisson-FOCuS.
+He also devised a technique to fasten the algorithm, making it effectively linear when running with high thresholds.
+This is a reference to Kester's paper on Poisson-FOCuS, to which myself, Idris Eckley and Paul Fearnhead contributed:

-* Ward, Kes, et al. "Poisson-FOCuS: An efficient online method for detecting count bursts with application to gamma ray burst detection." _Journal of the American Statistical Association_ (2023): 1-13.
+* _Ward, Kes, et al. "Poisson-FOCuS: An efficient online method for detecting count bursts with application to gamma ray burst detection." _Journal of the American Statistical Association_ (2023): 1-13._

+I worked on writing the best implementation of the algorithm I could achieve, targeting applications on-board the satellites of the [HERMES-Pathfinder](https://www.hermes-sp.eu) constellation.
+This implementation ran over a large dataset of both real and simulated GRB data, and its performances were compared against other established techniques.
+A paper has yet to be published but I will update as soon as we have something out.

+* _Dilillo, G., et al. "Gamma-ray burst detection using Poisson-FOCuS and other trigger algorithms." _manuscript submitted for publication_ (2023)._

+Kester, Paul, Idris and Fabrizio Fiore, among others, all contributed to it.

+Thank you all!!
+It's been a great adventure.